WHAT ARE PERSONALITY TYPES?

 In a nutshell, Personality Types or traits are important because each person reacts to and solves fears in different ways.
 The traits provide the maps.
 And, the four Personality Types use different map makers, adopt different techniques for handling stress, are inhibited by different biases, and are attracted to different Joys.

 All four types are illustrated in the cartoon of the pianist.
-Can you spot any personality differences?
+Can you spot them and the differences?

 a.
 Personality Types Are Unique to Each Person.